Health Tips for Seahawks Fans

 The Seattle Seahawks are known for taking their fans on wild rides, but last week’s game against the LA Rams brought it to a whole new level of madness.
 It had all the elements: a clunky start, freakish athleticism- from Tyler Lockett’s super catch to Tedric Thompson’s ridiculous interception- on both sides of the ball, unfortunate penalties, momentum shifts, Russell Wilson mojo, blown opportunities and a missed field goal in the final seconds, compliments of Rams kicker Greg Zuerlein, to give the Hawks the win, 30-29.

 I was dizzy throughout most of the game, catapulted across a tumult of emotions.
 My heart rate was still elevated the next morning.
 I was happy but exhausted.
-And as thrilled as I was for the victory, I started to wonder if watching Seahawks football is potentially hazardous for my health.
+But as thrilled as I was for the victory, I started to wonder if watching Seahawks football is potentially hazardous for my health.
 It occurs to me that other fans may have the same concerns.
-In the spirit of service to my community, I’ve come up with a few health tips for my fellow Seahawk fans.
+In the spirit of service to my community, I’ve come up with a few health tips for my fellow Seahawks fans.

 - Watching a Seahawks game is ultimately an anaerobic activity.
 As such, it’s important to be in the best cardio shape possible.
 Conditioning is key.
 If you don’t have one already, start a workout routine.
 Hit the gym.
 Sign up for a boot camp class.
 Crush it on the elliptical.
 At the very least, go for brisk walks that gets your heart rate up.
 Take the route with steep hills.
 Make your chest pound.
+Sweat.
 Get ready.
-Sweat.

 - Hyperventilation is a given.
 It’s bound to happen at some point during the game.
 Keep a paper bag on hand.
 Breathe into it as needed.
 The last thing you want to do is pass out and miss a critical play.

-- Yelling maniacally, either in the stadium or at the TV in your living room, is righteous, natural and essential.
+- Yelling maniacally, either at players in the stadium or at the TV in your living room, is righteous, natural and essential.
 It also trashes your voice, leaving you hoarse for a few post-game days.
 While there’s a slightly sexy allure to a raspy voice, it’s not particularly good to shred it every Sunday.
 In the interest of protecting your vocal chords, learn to yell from your diaphragm.
 That’s what it’s there for!
 Of course, proper technique is critical.
 For more on this, go here.
 (If you’re watching solely for the entertainment value, fast forward to 4:01.)

 - During any given game, you’ll be flailing around and jumping up and down a lot, risking a potential injury.
 Take care of yourself.
 Do some pre-kickoff stretching.
 Even better, practice yoga.
 It will help your body stay limber and flexible.
-It will also help you manage the barrage of strong emotions that a Seahawk game elicits.
+It will also help you manage the barrage of strong emotions that a Seahawks game elicits.
 It’s impossible to hate on Germaine Ifedi when your heart is open and spacious.

 - Keep hot beverages out-of-reach, as in across the room.
 Better yet, don’t drink them at all during a game.